We are Peers Tutors

-Anyone within the GSU Community has the opportunity to make one appointment a day provided a tutor is available:
+Anyone within the GSU community can make one appointment a day provided a tutor is available.

 - Undergraduate students can make one 25-minute appointment per day.

-- Graduate students, staff/faculty, and alumni can make one 55-minute appointment per day.
+- Graduate students, staff/faculty, students with accommodations, and alumni can make one 55-minute appointment per day.

 Appointments that begin late are still beholden to the initial time constraints of the scheduled session.
-Appointments can be canceled or rescheduled up to one-minute prior to the original appointment's start date/time.
+Tutees may cancel or reschedule their appointment up to 5-minutes prior to the original appointment's start date/time.
 We highly recommend using the text reminder and the iCal feature, to remind you of your appointment.
-Any questions about appointment length can be sent to firstname.lastname@example.org.

 If you are looking to schedule a group appointment or a larger workshop, contact the Writing Studio's Associate Directors at email@example.com.
-We are happy to accommodate group appointments and workshops, but they do need to additional time for necessary planning.
+We are happy to accommodate group appointments and workshops, but such appointments require additional time for necessary planning.

 To schedule a group session, please contact us at firstname.lastname@example.org and include the following: